 But for me, at that moment, there was no turning back.
 So that sudden instance of realization and fear left me as soon as it had hit me.

 I can remember talking to a stewardess on the airplane, and all she kept saying was that I was brave to do what I was going to do.

-I can remember going through the airport of Kuala Lumpur and doing like I had often traveled through that airport and that it was totally familiar to me.
+I can remember going through Kuala Lumpur airport and acting like I had often traveled through that airport and that it was totally familiar to me.

 And then I remember arriving in Auckland and walking straight to the shuttles as if I were living in New Zealand and knew exactly where I had to be.